 You’ll need to push fairly hard on the spline with the spline roller to get it into the groove.
 Go slowly, and be careful not to rip your screen with the spline roller (which almost happened to me a couple times.)
 I went back over a couple places as I moved along to make sure I had the spline fully in the spline groove.

 On the last two sides, I pulled the screen taught as I pushed the spline into the groove to ensure that the screen was tight.
-I was really worried about this part at the beginning, but it turned out fine.
+I worried about this part a bunch at the beginning, but it turned out fine.

-When you're worked your way all around the perimeter with spline, trim the spline to end right at the corner you started.
+When you’ve worked your way all around the perimeter with spline, trim the spline to end right at the corner you started.

 Step 5: Trim Off Extra Screen